mattsantand/pynumericalphasematching/README.md

 ## Acknowledgment
 * Benjamin Brecht, University of Paderborn (`Pump()` class)
 * Marcello Massaro, University of Paderborn.
 Help with docstring, documentation, VCS, and cleaning up my messy work.

+## How to cite
+Please cite this package as *PyNumericalPhasematching v1.0, 2019*.

+We are currently wrapping up a paper with a static DOI for this package.